nodeup/transcriptions/53-a-very-meta-show.md

 1:04:20 - **Name**: Yeah, what problems did node solve for them?

-1:04:24 - **Cliff Subagio**: Excellent!
+1:04:24 - **Daniel Shaw**: Excellent!
 [The Node Firm](http://thenodefirm.com/) has been helping with the technical vetting of the node talks at the [Node Summit](http://nodesummit2013.eventbrite.com/) at the beginning of December.
 It's a very business-oriented conference.
 The most exciting part of what's happening there is the sheer number of companies of companies coming forward and sharing their experience.
 Groupon's a highlight.
 After the beginning of December, there will be many more and I look forward to tapping them and getting insight from those teams.

 1:05:23 - **Name**: Also the [Ghost project](https://ghost.org/).
 They would be nice to hear from.

 1:05:28 - **Daniel Shaw**: Excellent.
 That's a great idea.
 I'm really excited about ghost.
 I haven't been greenlit yet, but I signed up and reserved my "dshaw" handle.

+## More Experiments

 1:05:50 - **Name**: I'll go on [Pair With Me](http://pairprogramwith.me) and see who's pairing online and there's hardly anyone there but Ruby is packed and all these other groups.
 And it doesn't have to be just there, but I haven't found a lot of pair programming resources for node.
 So I don't know if maybe we could promote that some more.

 1:06:17 - **Daniel Shaw**: Excellent.
 We'll do that right now!

 ---

 1:07:31 - **Cliff Subagio**: I was going to ask if I can add some ideas on potential segments and concepts.
 First up I'm thinking of NodeUp X --- like TED X, where they have communities all over the world.
 And I'm totally interesting to know what's happening with all these different communities.
 The other thing is the non-English-speaking countries.
 I think a few months or maybe a few years ago there were some events in Korea or Japan